 Frozen shoulder is a condition in which the shoulder joint capsule becomes irritated, restricting the range-of-motion and causing debilitating pain and stiffness.
 While it’s quite a common condition, the specific causes of frozen shoulder are largely unknown.
 Thankfully, a wide variety of therapeutic options are available to help treat this condition.

-Some conditions, including diabetes, thyroid disease, and auto-immune disease, increases the risk of developing frozen shoulder.
-In general, most people with frozen shoulder are over the age of 50.
+Although anyone can develop frozen shoulder, certain groups are more at-risk than others.
+People diagnosed with diabetes, thyroid disease, and auto-immune diseases are at an increased risk of developing frozen shoulder.
+Age can also be a risk factor; most people with frozen shoulder are over the age of 50.